RakhithJK/spyder-ide-spyder-wiki/Github-Recommended-Workflow.md

 the ``upstream`` remote repo, and deletes their local ``fix_branch`` (which is no longer needed, since its changes have been merged into the upstream master).

-Here a few `bash` functions that make Development a bit easier (which can be put in your `.bashrc` file):
+Here a couple `bash` functions that make Development a bit easier (which can be put in your `.bashrc` file):

 ```bash
 function git-new() {